England's seven steps to redemption

 “Essentially, it allowed our coaches to be out on the grass a day earlier than anyone else thinking about the gameplan.
 I do think that’s an advantage and something we’ve managed to do well.”

 The Game Insights department was disbanded last year, but many of their principles and processes remained in place for the Euros.

 7. Gareth Southgate

 Last but not least we come to Gareth Southgate, perhaps the most important FA leader of all.
-As England manager, he is the public face of the team but, more than that, he's been heavily involved in all the structural work behind the scenes over the last decade.
+As England manager, he is the public face of the team but, even more than that, he has been heavily involved in all of the structural work behind the scenes over the last decade.

 The former England defender joined The FA in 2011 as Head of Elite Development before being appointed U21s boss in 2013.
 In that role he worked with players including Jack Grealish and Jordan Pickford, who are now in his senior squad for the Euros.

 In September 2016, Southgate accepted the offer to succeed Sam Allardyce as senior men’s manager, having rejected it months earlier when Roy Hodgson departed.
 Roddy remembers Southgate as a key ally when EPPP was introduced in 2011.

 “A lot of things have come together at the right time for English football and at the heart of that has been Gareth,” Roddy told TGG.
 “He was the Head of Development under Sir Trevor Brooking when I arrived at the Premier League.
 That was his role and he was up for working together, which gave us a chance.”